Group-5-Phase-4-Project/Gym-Manager/README.md

 # Just Gym It Management System
 This app is designed to help gym enthusiasts have access to gym services online.
+It makes use of authentication/authorization to ensure that the user logs into the site and stays logged in via user ID in the session hash.

 ## Setup